hitchdev/hitchstory/examples/website/README.md

 ## Generate documentation from stories

-This will regenerate all of the markdown docs for the project:
+This will regenerate all of the markdown docs for the project from the stories:

 ```
-$ ./run.sh docgen
+$ ./run.sh python docgen
 ```

 ## Clean up everything